 Chinook Salmon are called Kings for a reason, they are the largest and fiercest fighter of the different salmon species.
 They are the most highly sought after game fish in the lake, and my personal favorite salmonid.
 Kings can be caught from April through October, but the best fishing is generally from late June through early September.
 By mid-June King fishing takes off in most ports around the lake.
 Kings can be found throughout the lake, and are the dominant fish caught in most ports on Lake Michigan from July-September.

 So how do you target Kings?
 First realize that King Salmon are eating machines, it’s not possible to reach the size they achieve in less than 4 years by being dainty.
 On the water the first thing to look for are large schools of alewives.
-Not far behind the alewives should be cold water since large Kings prefer 42-45degree temps.
-Many publications state a Chinook salmons preferred temp range to be 50-54 degrees, on the water experience has proven this untrue.
-Kings will tolerate warmer water while feeding, but prefer ice cold water to rest in.
+Not far behind the alewives should be cold water since large Kings prefer 44-49 degree temps to rest and feed in.
+Now this is not an absolute by any means, Kings will tolerate warmer water while feeding.
+Kings will raise to strike baits in temps of 60 degree or more especially at peak low light times.
+Make sure you have cold bottom temps in the 50 degree and below range, because without at least 10ft of cold water you’re not going to have a lot of kings.
+Only exception being later in the summer when mature kings start cruising out of temp looking for their natal rivers.
 While temp is important, remember the number one thing driving King location is bait!
 First fish the bait, if you can’t find the bait then fish temperature.

 I mentioned slowing down or speeding up, let me elaborate.
-There are two ways to elicit strikes.
 By slowing down you are playing to the Kings lazy nature.
 For the most part Kings are in no mood to chase down a meal so the slower you can go and still keep your gear fishing properly the better.
-On the flip side speeding up to 3mph or a touch faster works as well.
-My only guess is it plays into the Kings predatory nature and forces the fish to make a decision quickly before an easy meal gets away.
+On the flip side speeding up to 3mph works as well playing into the Kings predatory nature and forces the fish to make a decision quickly before an easy meal gets away.
 While they are opposite schools of thought both work and should be tried daily.

-I like a spread that’s heavy on flasher/flies.
+As long as the fish aren’t in super shallow (40 ft of water or less) than I like a spread that’s heavy on flasher/flies.
 Flasher/flies are the number one King producer on my boat, bar none.
 I think the reason flasher/flies work so well lies in their attraction power.
 The thump of the flashers draws Kings from way off into the spread.
-I generally run a eight rod set, it would be rare for me to have less then six of the rods fishing flasher/flies.
+I generally run a nine to twelve rod set depending on crew members, most days it would be rare for me to have less then six of the rods fishing flasher/flies.
 The remaining rods completing my set are loaded with spoons or J-plugs.
 Let the fish tell you what they want on any particular day and load up on it.

-Most of the year we run 8″ flashers with flies on 22″-26″ leaders (measured from the rear hook to the end of the mono loop), but as the season progresses, large 11″ paddles with fly leaders of 36″-40″ can be dynamite.
+What ever spread of lures you run make sure they work at the same speeds.
+Example, don’t run heavy spoons when you’re running dodgers at slow speeds looking for Lakers.
+Most of the year we run 8″ flashers with flies on 24″-28″ leaders (measured from the rear hook to the end of the mono loop), but as the season progresses, a single large 11″ paddle with a fly leader of 36″-40″ can be dynamite if the fish slide deep.

 My favorite spoons (Both magnums and regular sizes have their days)